Fisherwoman-owned wild Alaska seafood company in Homer, Alaska.

 Our fish are wild.
 No farms, no hatcheries.

 We harvest Sockeye salmon (Oncorhynchus nerka), Coho salmon (Oncorhynchus kisutch), and Chum salmon (Oncorhynchus keta) in the dynamic waters of Cook Inlet, home to some of the biggest tides and tastiest salmon in the world.
+We can quibble over where the best sockeye in the world are, but Cook Inlet is certainly in the running.
+Right around the corner from Homer, Alaska, it doesn’t get fresher than this.
 This fishery has existed in one way or another for thousands of years, with each generation of salmon returning to the waters where they were born, year after year.

-We also offer Black cod (Anoplopoma fimbria), a deepwater species unique to the Pacific Northwest and Alaska.
+We also offer Black cod (Anoplopoma fimbria), a deepwater species unique to the North-Pacific.
 Black cod live in depths of up to 9,000 ft, along the continental slope, in shelf gullies, or in fjords—this cold, deep-water habitat makes these fish uniquely delicious.
 Often called butterfish because of their melt-in-your-mouth, rich meat.
-Locals know Black cod are amazing, but outside Alaska they are one of the most under-recognized culinary wonders of the world.
+Homer’s locals know that Black cod are amazing, but they are one of the most under-recognized culinary wonders of the world.
 You gotta try some if you don’t know what it is!

 Our wild salmon are caught in Cook Inlet, near Homer, Alaska, in a type of boat called a gill netter.
 Generally 32-50 ft, with a crew of one or two people, gill netters set their net out like an invisible wall in the path of the fish, who get caught by the gills.
 Salmon are removed by hand, and are immediately bled and floated in a mix of ice and seawater, to maintain the best flavor and quality and are offloaded at the end of each day.